-The Section was founded in 1950 and has a proud history.
+The Section of Cardiology was founded in 1950 and has a proud history.
 We are now charting a new course that will propel us to the forefront of cardiovascular medicine.
-The strength of the section reflects the quality and dedication of its faculty, trainees and support staff and is enhanced by the rich environment at the University of Chicago.
+The strength of the Section reflects the quality and dedication of its faculty, trainees and support staff and is enhanced by the rich environment at the University of Chicago.

 The Section has a long-standing, successful, NIH-funded research-training program.
 The faculty includes NIH-funded Physician-Scientists as well as clinical trialists.
 Basic and Translational research programs include: Genetics of Cardiovascular Diseases, Atherosclerosis, Arrhythmias, Heart failure and Transplantation, Developmental Biology, Oxygen Sensing and Pulmonary Hypertension.
 We also have evolving programs in outcomes research and quality of care.